Patrick Salameh: Arrest, preventive detention and escape attempts

 On 10 May 1993, the trial of "La Horde Sauvage" began before the Draguignan Assize Court.
 36-year-old Patrick Salameh appears accompanied by his three companions.
 At the end of a week of trial, the jurors deliberate for four hours to determine the sentences of the four accused.
 During requisitions, the Advocate General requires 20 years of criminal imprisonment against Patrick Salameh.

 On 15 May 1993, Patrick Salameh was sentenced to 20 years' imprisonment for armed robbery, forcible confinement, torture and indecent assault.
 Released in March 1999, his first requests for release were refused between 1999 and 2004.

 In July 2005, Patrick Salameh was released from prison after more than 16 years of detention.

-Case summary
+Summary of serial killings

 Victims

 In 2008, in the span of a little more than a month, three prostitutes mysteriously disappeared in Marseille.
 They were the following: